-The board conducts four meetings per year (quarterly), in-person meetings typically taking place in the spring and fall and remote meetings typically taking place in the summer and winter.
+The board conducts two in-person meetings per year, typically taking place in the fall and spring.
 Additional meetings are convened by the chair in consultation with the Director of the SWIB and the Commissioner of Labor & Industry.
 Committee and task force meetings use electronic communication.
 Meeting notes are posted on the State Workforce Innovation Board website at swib.mt.gov.